IceTDrinker/vulkan_tutorial/README.md

 git submodule update --init
 ```

+Check the README.txt in the textures directory to get the image used in the tutorial

 Then create the build dir with what works for your system.

 Configure cmake from inside the build dir, check the build options for glfw : https://www.glfw.org/docs/3.3/compile.html